Beoum/ethers-service/README.md

 # Ethers-Service
 ## Spec
-* Nest.js with layer architecture
+* Nest.js with layered architecture
 ## Description
 Search Block, TransactionReceipt, Log using Ethers.js and cache the results in heap memory.
 And it provides an API to look up them.